 Sam again smiles enthusiastically at his lady.
 And with the same energy Nouar passes the baton back to him for his comments on what’s ahead.

-And even with so many eating options around tonight… In speaking with Squeezebox and Nouar I consider myself nourished.
+And even with so many eating options around tonight, after speaking with Squeezebox and Nouar, I consider myself nourished.